gomorpheus/morpheus-docs/src/rst/administration/tenants/onelogin.rst

     REQUIRED ROLE
       Enter a role if OneLogin users logging into morpheus must have at least this OneLogin role to gain access to Morpheus.
     DEFAULT ROLE
-      The default Morpheus Role applied to users created from OneLogin Integraiton if no other role mapping is specified below
+      The default Morpheus Role applied to users created from OneLogin Integration if no other role mapping is specified below
     ROLE MAPPINGS
       Existing Morpheus Roles will be listed with fileds to enter OneLogin Roles to map to.
 Users with OneLogin roles matching the role mappings will be assigned the approprie Role(s) in Morpheus when sigining in.